WebOrigami/docs/src/content/framework/tutorial.md

 </reveal-solution>

-The Glitch preview window should now show: Hello, world!
+The Glitch preview window should refresh after a moment to show: Hello, world!

 This tutorial project just happens to be configured to serve the contents of the virtual `public` folder, but the name "public" itself isn't special.
 You could configure the project to serve a different real or virtual folder.